the-events-calendar/event-tickets/readme.txt

 = [4.10.9] TBD =

 * Fix - Prevent conflict with Genesis Framework where content or the excerpt does not show in the post archives [125496]
+* Fix - Prevent tickets that do not have attendee meta from showing on the attendee registration page [125021]

 = [4.10.8] 2019-09-16 =